opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/otel-metrics-raw.md

 # OTel metrics raw

-The OTel metrics raw processor serializes a collection of `ExportMetricsServiceRequest` sent from the [otel-metrics-source]({{site.url}}{{site.baseurl}}//data-prepper/pipelines/configuration/sources/otel-metrics-source/) into a collection of string records.
+The OTel metrics raw processor serializes a collection of `ExportMetricsServiceRequest` sent from the [OTel metrics source]({{site.url}}{{site.baseurl}}//data-prepper/pipelines/configuration/sources/otel-metrics-source/) into a collection of string records.

 ## Usage